 One of the things we quickly realized is how easily a precedent can be set as a result of decisions made or rules put in place for the oldest child.
-This is fairly obvious for anyone that grew up in a family with multiple children, but we found that we had to really step back and think about things not only from the perspective of the decision at hand, but also the possible precedent-setting value it might have for the younger siblings.
-For girls, it includes things like wearing makeup, dating and allowing boys in their room.
+This is fairly obvious for anyone that grew up in a family with multiple children, but we found that we had to really step back and think about things, not only from the perspective of the decision at hand, but also the possible precedent-setting implications it might have for the younger siblings.

-What a liberating freedom.
-I guess I have one heads-up and a couple of pieces of advice.
-The heads-up is to forget about seeing them very much after they start driving.
-There will be a million reasons why they need to be somewhere else.
-We had to set a “goal” of eating together as a full family 4 times per week, yet we’re sometimes lucky to make it happen 2-3 nights.
+What a liberating freedom for your child.
+Before sharing my experience and advice on this, I have one heads-up.
+That is to forget about seeing them near as much after they have their driver’s license and access to a car.
+There will be a million reasons why they need to be (somewhere else).
+We had to set a goal of eating together as a complete family 4 times per week, yet were sometimes lucky to make it happen 2-3 nights.
 Part of this is due to the fact that a driving teen also possibly has a job, club memberships or sporting activities in addition to all the social possibilities that pull them away from home.

 See my other blog posts on parenting here.

 I know, teenagers can be loud and obnoxious.
 But when your kids get into high school and especially once they start driving, it’s easy to lose track of where they are and who they are hanging out with.
-It won’t seem like it initially, but if you’re lucky for kid’s teenage friends will want to come to your house to hang out.
+It won’t seem like it initially, but if you’re lucky, your kid’s teenage friends will want to come to your house to hang out.
 And you can possibly influence this if you try.
-You’ll know where they are, what they are doing and who they are hanging out with.
-Think about the alternative.

 The concept of defining and refining a System is something I regularly stressed with my girls during their high school and college years.
-The truth is that each person has a different way of planning, organizing, studying and remembering.
-What works for you in these areas might not at all work for your son/daughter.
-One of the most important things to accomplish during the high school and college years is for your kid to develop and refine a system that works for them.
+We discovered that each of our three daughters had different methods for planning, organizing, studying, remembering and deciding.
+What works well for me and my wife didn’t necessarily work at all work for a given daughter.
+One of the most important things we wanted to help them accomplish during their high school and college years was to develop and refine a system that worked well for them.

-This is a fabulous concept to incorporate into your parenting practice.
-It’s used in conjunction with explaining decision-making to your kids.
-I started using this with my girls when they were about 13 years old and regularly reinforced it all the way through the day they left home for college.
+My wife and I found this to be a fabulous concept to incorporate into our parenting practice.
+We used it in conjunction with explaining decision-making best practices to our kids.
+Starting when they were as early as about 13 years old and regularly reinforcing it all the way through the day they left home for college.